rachelse/bioinf1/README.md

 ---

 Reference
-- LIN28A Is a Suppressor of ER-Associated Translation in Embryonic Stem Cells Cho, Jun et al. Cell, Volume 151, Issue 4, 765 - 777
+- LIN28A Is a Suppressor of ER-Associated Translation in Embryonic Stem Cells<br>
+  Cho, Jun et al. Cell, Volume 151, Issue 4, 765 - 777